mmena4/Countdown_JS/README.md

 This is a responsive chronometer made in JavaScript with time 'rec' feature.

+Design: our beloved JavaScript logo corporate typography, colors and imitating the logo squares in the desing, hope you like it!!

 Live preview here: [https://mmena4.github.io/JavaScript-Chronometer/](https://mmena4.github.io/JavaScript-Chronometer/)

 ## Getting Started 🚀